 Other options instead of a glaze

-If you prefer not to make a glaze, there are so many other options to choose from:
+If you prefer not to make a glaze, there are so many other options to choose from.
+Remember to let the cake cool completely before frosting or glazing.

-- You can make a lovely blood orange syrup instead - just use this recipe that uses regular oranges (substitute with blood oranges).
+- You can make a lovely blood orange syrup instead - use this recipe that uses regular oranges and substitute with blood oranges.
 This would be great with the patterned orange decoration described below.

 - My Easy Dairy Free Strawberry Frosting complements the blood orange flavour beautifully!